YassinAnalytics/saas-analytics-retail/README.md

 The mobile/responsive version will arrive at a later stage as following the company request, it will be used for quick check of data, but most of the monitoring will be done on the desktop version.
 Nonetheless, the app contains the exact same features and view as the desktop version.
 The app would also contain a dark mode version.

+## File included
+Design Saas analytics retail : File gathering all of the designs and mockup.